 - head/scalp- checking the ears and neck is important too.

-Place it safe this summer and help others learn more about ticks by sharing this article with our helpful share buttons!
+Play it safe this summer.
+You can help others learn more about ticks by sharing this article with our helpful share buttons!

 For more information, check out the Lyme Disease Action site.